A Night on the Town (Bruce Hornsby album)

-A Night on the Town was the third and final studio album by Bruce Hornsby and the Range.
+A Night on the Town is the third and final studio album by Bruce Hornsby and the Range.
 Following albums would be credited to Hornsby alone.
 A Night on the Town features Hornsby's last significant hit single, "Across the River", which spent one week at the top of the Billboard Album Rock Tracks chart and peaked at number 18 on the Billboard Hot 100.
 Bruce Hornsby chose Laurelle Brooks as the female lead in the music video for "Across the River".